SnakeOilXY/SnakeOil-XY/Doc/Manual/bed-extrusion.md

 ## Extrusion

-- 4 vertical 450mm 3030 extrusions and a 280mm 3030 extrusion need to be drilled for allen key access
 - The hole diameter for 450/500/550mm extrusion is about 6.5~7.5mm (for m8 allen key access)
 - The hole diameter for 280/330mm extrusion is about 5.5~7.5mm (for m6 allen key access)